 Nomination Instructions

-Nominations may be initiated by students, faculty, administrators, community partners, or members of the general public.
-Individuals nominating others for this award are encouraged to involve the prospective nominee in preparing the nomination.
-Self-nominations are welcome, and especially encouraged.
+Nominations should be initiated and completed by students.
+Faculty, administrators, community partners, or members of the general public are encouraged to assist the student in their application.

 Only complete nominations comprised of all of the following elements will be considered:

-1-2 page letter that should address the student’s contributions to science communication and outreach, including the significance of the scientific information translated through the project/activity for the intended audiences/participants; the student's effectiveness in making information from and about the sciences accessible to the public; characterization of the student’s relationship with community partners, if any; impacts to the audiences/participants of the science communication and outreach; and impact on the student’s personal and professional learning.
+1-2 page letter that should address the student’s contributions to science communication and scholarly outreach, including the significance of the information translated through the project/activity for the intended audiences/participants; the student's effectiveness in making information accessible to the public; characterization of the student’s relationship with community partners, if any; impacts to the audiences/participants; and impact on the student’s personal and professional learning.

 This letter should be specific to the graduate student’s science communication and outreach and not a general letter of recommendation commenting on the student’s overall academic performance, accomplishments, or character.